dougsillars/StreamOrNot/README.md

 ![buffering chart](/images/buffer1.png)

 This chart shows the amount of video in the downloaded buffer (video that is local and ready to play.)
+In the above chart, there is an initial big jump in data in the buffer, and small subsequent jumps that 'top off' the buffer as it slowly empties.

-The more video in the buffer, the less likely there will be a stall.
-IN the chart, if there is more than 10s of video in the buffer, the line is green.
+The more video that is in the buffer, the less likely there will be a stall.
+In the chart, if there is more than 10s of video in the buffer, the line is green.
 If there is between 5-10s in the buffer, the line is yellow (low).
 If there is less than 5s in the buffer, the line is red (danger).

 Where did I come up with these metrics for danger and low?
 I made a good educated guess.

-![buffering chart with very low levels](/images/stall1.png) When the buffer level is really low, there is a possibility that it will empty, and the video will stall.
+![buffering chart with very low levels](/images/stall1.png)

+When the buffer level is really low, there is a possibility that it will empty, and the video will stall.
 The most recent stall length is displayed, as is the total count of stalls (and the total elapsed time)